NeilJustice/ZenUnitAndMetalMock/README.md

 Today, code mutations can be induced manually by one's self or colleagues during code review to confirm the degree of rigorousness with which unit tests have been written.

-In the 2020s, it is appearing increasing likely that a combinatorial number of code mutations will be able to be induced programatically by LLVM-powered mutation testing frameworks.
-If the folks currently writing mutation testing frameworks go the distance, you may one day hear this dialog: "100% line and branch coverage?
+In the 2020s, it is appearing increasingly likely that a combinatorial number of code mutations will be able to be induced programatically by LLVM-powered mutation testing frameworks.
+If the folks currently writing mutation testing frameworks go the distance, you may one day hear this dialog in the hallway: "100% line and branch coverage?
 That's excellent, but how's your mutation coverage?"

 ZenUnit provides the following random value generating functions for writing unit tests that are robust to swap-variable-with-constant code mutations.